peterscherbak/peterscherbak.github.io/README.md

 ---

 ## Research Interests
-My work focuses on **binary star systems, white dwarfs, and transients**, with particular interest in **mass transfer, tidal physics, and the role of common envelope evolution in stellar astrophysics**.
-I use **theoretical models and computational simulations** to study the evolution of compact binary systems.
+My PhD work focused on **binary star systems, white dwarfs, and transients**, with particular interest in **mass transfer, tidal physics, and the role of common envelope evolution in stellar astrophysics**.
+I built and ran numerical simulations using hydrodynamic codes (PLUTO, Athena++) and stellar evolution codes (MESA), and applied Bayesian inference and machine learning methods to extract physical parameters from observational data.
+I'm broadly interested in problems that sit at the intersection of physical modeling, statistical inference, and high-performance computation.

 ---

 ## Contact
-For academic inquiries, please reach me at my Caltech email.
+For inquiries, please reach me at my Caltech email.
 - Email: pscherba@caltech.edu

 ---